-The Company acquired on an exclusive basis in February 2017, technology ("ReGen[TM] technology") that enables the production of Group II and Group III base oils from the reprocessing (also known as "re-refining") of used motor oil.
+The Company acquired on an exclusive basis in February 2017, technology ("ReGenTM technology") that enables the production of Group II and Group III base oils from the recycling (also known as "re-refining") of used motor oil.
 Group III oil is also known as "synthetic" motor oil and is used in higher performance internal combustion and gas turbine engines.
-The Company currently holds eight (8) ReGen[TM] patents that have been granted in North America and two (2) other ReGen[TM] patents that have been issued in India and Singapore.
-The Company also holds six (6) other ReGen[TM] patent applications world-wide that are pending.
-These ReGen[TM] patents provide protection over the ReGen[TM] technology.
+The Company currently holds nine (9) ReGenTM patents that have been granted in North America and five (5) other ReGenTM patents that have been issued in India, Singapore and Malaysia.
+The Company also holds eighteen (18) other ReGenTM patent applications world-wide that are pending.
+These ReGenTM patents provide protection over the ReGenTM technology.